Battle of Long Island: Legacy

-There are only thirty currently existing units in the U.S. Army with lineages that go back to the colonial and revolutionary eras.
+There are currently 30 existing units in the U.S. Army with lineages that go back to the colonial and revolutionary eras.
 Five Army National Guard units (101st Eng Bn, 125th MP Co, 175th Inf, 181st Inf and 198th Sig Bn) and one Regular Army Field Artillery battalion (1–5th FA) are derived from American units that participated in the Battle of Long Island.